 This post is part of the WAM!
 It Yourself Blogathon!
 WAM!
 It Yourself is a multi-city decentralized conference on gender and media run by Women, Action & the Media.
 Events are taking place in seven cities and online from March 20th to March 27th.
 Check out the full schedule of events here!

-More articles in WMC FBomb by Category: Body image and body standards, Disability, Feminism, LGBTQIA, Media, Race/Ethnicity
+More articles by Category: Body image and body standards, Disability, Feminism, LGBTQIA, Media, Race/Ethnicity

-More articles in WMC FBomb by Tag: Activism and advocacy, News, Gender bias, Sexuality, Intersectionality, Racism, Discrimination, Social media, Television, Identity, Film
+More articles by Tag: Activism and advocacy, News, Gender bias, Sexuality, Intersectionality, Racism, Discrimination, Social media, Television, Identity, Film